 I’m still mesmerized by words.
 How can all the things of the universe as well as the exquisite beauty and ugliness of life and death, the fleeting moments of love and hate, the boring moments of laundry and chores, how can they all be expressed through a jumble of 26 letters, intent, and effort?
 I don’t think there is anything more magical then that.
 While I sit here and eat my breakfast of eggs, salsa, and tortillas, I can literally be transported into someone else’s mind and experience the world the way they see it, how they feel it, and how they experience this fleeting breath of air we call life.

 Other children found this same wonder I feel toward the written word in painting or dancing or sculpture or sports.
-The transformation of the prosaic to the fantastic, in whatever way you find it, is what we are drawn to.
-It’s what makes life holy, religions flourish, and art indispensible.
+The transformation of the prosaic into the fantastic, in whatever way you find it, is what we are drawn to.
+It’s what makes life holy, religions flourish, and art indispensable.

-I think of an ancient hunter, his mind still as he sits by the quietly murmuring stream, his senses open to information, his imagination conjuring up scenes .
+I think of an ancient hunter, his mind still as he sits by the quietly murmuring stream, his senses open to information, his imagination conjuring up scenes of prey animals in the underbrush.
 Our genes carry his experiences, and we too share the same intimate connections between our selves and the wider and wilder world.
 In the thrill of the hunt and a conscious awareness of the life that he will take, the soul is transported beyond the static self into the ecstatic.
 After the hunt, the hunter picked up rocks to scratch what he saw, what he felt, what all had happened.
-From their we begin the evolution of the most human of all processes, sharing our lives.
+From that point onward we began the evolution of the most human of all processes, sharing our lives.